 - Estimating technology spillovers is hard due to the version of Manski's "reflection problem".
-This is what the interpretation of Jaffe, Trajtenberg and Henderson's findings suffered from. - The reflection problem arises whenever we run a regression of the following form
+This is what the interpretation of Jaffe, Trajtenberg and Henderson's findings suffered from. - The simplest version of the reflection problem arises whenever we run a regression of the following form where \tilde{y}j is some average or other moment of the y's of j's neighbors.
+The most common version would be an average of unit j's neighbors or all units in some locality including unit j.